SalishSeaCast/docs/NEMO36ModelEvaluation201702/Chl.rst

 Ferry
 =======================

-In addition to not using chloryphyll data where the one or more of longitude, latitude, chloryphyll, or time is masked, ferry chloryphyll values > 25 :math:`\mu` g / L were excluded.
+In addition to not using chlorophyll data where the one or more of longitude, latitude, chlorophyll, or time is masked, ferry chlorophyll values > 25 :math:`\mu` g / L were excluded.

 +-------------------------+-----------------+
 |    Statistic            | Value           |